duducheng/DenseSharp/README.md

 # Data samples
 Unfortunately, our dataset is not available publicly considering the patients' privacy, and restrictions apply to the use.

 However, you can still run the code using the sample dataset ([download](https://drive.google.com/open?id=1c-suZobPIH-DSE99zspPb098jEiDqRGa)).
 Please note, the sample dataset is just demonstrating the code functionality.
 Unzip the sample dataset, then modify the `"DATASET"` field in [`mylib/dataloader/ENVIRON`](mylib/dataloader/ENVIRON).

-The *DenseSharp* Networks are multi-task learning networks for classification and segmentation.
-It's generally designed for 3D data, with these two task labels.
-You can run the code on your own data if you process your dataset following the sample data format.
+The *DenseSharp* Networks are generally designed for 3D data, with the classification and segmentation labels.
+You can run the code on your own data if your dataset are processed following the sample data format.

-Each samples are nodule-centered patches in 80mm x 80mm x 80mm, which is larger than the actual input size to ease the data augmentation implementation.
+Each sample (e.g., `demo1.npz`) is a nodule-centered patch in 80mm x 80mm x 80mm,
+which is larger than the actual input size to ease the data augmentation implementation.
 Each `npz` file contains a `voxel` (pre-processed CT scans, as in the paper) and a `seg` (the corresponding manual segmentation mask by the radiologists).
-The `csv` file contains the classification info.
+The `csv` file contains the classification information.

 # 3D Nodule Mesh Plots
 The 3D mesh plots are used for illustration interactively.
 See the following example: